There was a nasty virus going around and I was feeling under the weather. But somehow I managed to finish the Myrtle Beach 1/2 Marathon.

 Working out of your home is not for everyone, but if you are into insane productivity, then it is the holy grail.
 You waste productive time getting ready for work, worrying about your appearance, and then of course the commute to work.
 On top of that, once you arrive at work, there is the office chit chat, and the endless people that don’t know what to do that day.
 Of course, the nemesis of productivity are the dreaded meetings.
 All of that lost time can be spent doing real work, and moving your company ahead of the competition.

-I know this woman and she claims to work 100 hours per week.
-There is no evidence of this, but I do know that she spends inordinate amounts of time on social media.
+Some people think that using social media is the same as work.
 This is a colossal waste of time and a productivity killer.
 There is a certain psychological component to Facebook too.
 You think, OMG, my college roommate’s kid is on scholarship to Harvard University.
 Then you think, maybe I should do more for more my kids.
 But all of this is just wasted thoughts, that take away from your productivity.

 The funny part is that Facebook is highly addictive.
 Many people cannot stop.
 I have mentioned to some that a key to improved productivity is to stop Facebook.
 They look at me like I am crazy.
 Some people have convinced themselves that Facebook makes them more productive.
 They are not.